kazeera/Defamie-et-al-2024/README.md

 ### Acronym Dictionary
-Here is a list of acronyms and their respective expansions that are commonly used in the code.
+A list of acronyms and respective expansions that are commonly used in the code.

 * bdl = bile duct ligation
 * ccl4 = carbon tetrachloride chemical treatment